inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Secant/secd.md

 # `secd`

-Compute the secant of `x`, return in degrees.
+Compute the secant of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra